 Here's one of the most popular day tours of Oslo: The Grand Tour.
 It's an interesting 7.5 hour guided tour by sailboat and bus, showing you all around Oslo.
 Stops include Polarship Farm, Holmenkollen Ski Jump, Vigeland Park, the Viking ships, and the Norwegian Folk Museum.

-This guided tour operates May - September and is great if you want the comfort and convenience of a guided group tour.
-(Costs about US$77 / GBP 70, all inclusive.)
+This guided tour operates May through September and is great if you want the comfort and convenience of a guided group tour.

 04 of 09